Currently on a National Tour with the Polaris Project.

 Save My Seoul follows two Korean-American brothers as they discover rampant prostitution and sex trafficking in Seoul, South Korea.
 With the use of hidden cameras and access to pimps, johns, and sex-workers, Eddie and Jason explore and unravel the complexity of the sex trade in Seoul.
 They learn that this problem is rooted in issues far deeper than lost girls and lustful men.
 Instead, it's a consequence of the broken Korean culture that turns a blind eye to and condones one of the biggest human injustices of our generation.

 jason Y. lee

 Jason is the director of Save My Seoul.
 He has previously written and directed over 20 short films, this is his first feature-length film.
 Jason is an avid social entrepreneur, having worked with the Clinton Foundation and Bain & Company.
 After graduating from University of Pennsylvania with a degree in management, he founded Jubilee Project in 2010.

 Jean is the editor, producer, and writer of Save My Seoul.
 She started her documentary studies at Duke University, where she made her first award-winning documentary short titled The Social Group.
-Since then, she has fallen in love with the art of nonfiction storytelling to share stories that expand our worlds.
 Save My Seoul is her first feature-length documentary film.